DREAMS-lab/DRIFT/documentation/README.md

 ## Fuzzing
 Fuzzing or fuzz testing is an automated software testing technique that involves providing invalid, unexpected, or random data as inputs to a computer program.
 The program is then monitored for exceptions such as crashes, failing built-in code assertions, or potential memory leaks.
-Typically, fuzzers are typically used to test programs that take structured inputs.
+Fuzzers are used to test programs that take structured inputs.

+The exact implementation of the fuzzing mechanism in this library varies, and will continue to change with time since this is a prominent research area.
+Fundamentally, a fuzzer recieves a harnessing program, which harnesses the library/target being fuzzed.
+The fuzzer passes the harness program, and observes how far the passed inputs get.
+The fuzzing engine compiles the harness program, allowing the program control flow graph to be monitored.

+For exact information on how different types of fuzzers are used see [LLVM](https://llvm.org/docs/FuzzingLLVM.html#fuzzing-llvm-generic).

 ## Research
 DRIFT main focus is DREAMS lab development pipeline and the components involved in developing drone's software.
 Such as PX4, Gazebo, Mavlink.
 This also includes the various internal sub-components used by said components.